Clementi & Company

 Can you find your instrument listed in these antique catalogs?

-Early 19th Century Advertisement For Clementi & Company Piano Manufacturers, London
+Early 19th Century Advertisement For Clementi & Company Piano Manufactures, London